SampsonIpiankama/Python_Data_Analysis_Projects/Product_Sales_Analysis/README.md

 # Product Sales Analysis

 ## Overview
-In this project, I used Python Pandas & Python Matplotlib, Seaborn, Numpy libraray packages to analyze and answer 5 business questions about a Superstore sales data.
-The data contains hundreds of thousands of super store purchases broken down by month, product line, Branch, quantity, Cogs, etc.The dataset can be gotten from [Kaggle.com](https://www.kaggle.com/aungpyaeap/supermarket-sales).
+In this project, I used python pandas, matplotlib, seaborn, numpy libraray packages to analyze and answer 5 business questions about a Superstore sales data.
+The data contains hundreds of thousands of super store purchases broken down by month, product line, branch, quantity, Cogs, etc.The dataset can be gotten from [Kaggle.com](https://www.kaggle.com/aungpyaeap/supermarket-sales).

 ## Packages
 - Jupyter Notebook